-2) Some studies also report increased pregnancy success rates with 50mg daily doses of DHEA.
+2) Some studies also report increased pregnancy success rates with 50mg daily doses of DHEA and not just 75mg.

-3) There are no clear guidelines on maximal dosage.
-One study performed at the reproductive medicine department at UCLA in 1998, aimed to assess the effect of supplementation with larger oral dose (100mg) of DHEA in both women and men.
-After 6 months, prolonged DHEA supplementation in women restored serum DHEA levels to those of young adults.
+3) There are no clear guidelines on maximal recommended dosage.
+One study performed at the reproductive medicine department at UCLA in 1998 aimed to assess the effect of supplementation with larger oral dose of 100mg DHEA in women and men.
+After 6 months, women restored serum DHEA levels similar to those of young women.
 Interestingly, this result was gender specific and no change was detected in men.
 Neither gender had changes in basal metabolic rate, bone mineral density, or lipid profiles.
 No significant adverse effects were observed.
-(Please read here my post: Why to NOT be afraid of DHEA).

 4) In some countries (like Germany), DHEA is not regulated as a food supplement and needs a prescription, which leaves women with an uneasy feeling when self-administering and purchasing it through the Internet.

-According to the report in Biology and Endocrinology and the references within (please see below), side effects of DHEA at dosages of 50-75mg are insignificant and rare.
+According to this report written by the authors who did the original research on DHEA, side effects of DHEA at dosages of 50-75mg are insignificant and rare.

-To date, combined data from several institutions mention only occasional reports of oily skin, acne, increased sweating, and even more frequently, improved energy levels and better sex drive among women subjects.
+To date, combined data from several institutions mention only occasional reports of oily skin, acne, increased sweating, and even more frequently, improved energy levels and better sex drive among women.

-What is the exact interplay between the DHEA and egg quality, what DHEA exactly does to woman’s eggs, how DHEA improves implantation rates and lowers miscarriages is, ultimately, still unknown.
+To summarize: What DHEA exactly does to woman’s eggs, how it improves implantation rates and lowers miscarriages is, ultimately, still unknown.

 But do women who are over 35 or otherwise impatient to get pregnant need more evidence, or wait for every mechanistic detail to be worked out?
 DHEA, CoQ10 and vitamin D are safe and helpful in improving egg quality and pregnancy rates.
 So make sure to give them a chance to improve yours.